Chap Petersen

 Chap Petersen and family during 2015 Fairfax City 4th of July parade.

-John Chapman "Chap" Petersen (born March 27, 1968) is an American politician.
-A Democrat, he served in the Virginia House of Delegates 2002-06, was elected to the Virginia State Senate in November 2007, and was reelected in 2011.
-He represented the state's 34th district, made up of the city of Fairfax and large parts of Fairfax County.
-In June 2023, Petersen lost the Democratic primary for District 37 to Saddam Azlan Salim.
-Salim won the general election, and assumed office on January 10, 2024.
+John Chapman "Chap" Petersen (born March 27, 1968) is an American politician, who represented Virginia's 37th House of Delegates district from 2002 to 2006 and the state's 34th Senate district, made up of the city of Fairfax and large parts of Fairfax County, from 2008 to 2024.
+He placed third in the 2005 Democratic Primary for Virginia Lieutenant Governor and entered the Virginia Senate after successfully challenging Republican incumbent Jeannemarie Devolites Davis in 2007.
+In 2023, the Virginia Senate's district lines were redrawn, moving Petersen from the 34th district into the 37th district.
+Petersen lost the Democratic primary for the 37th district that year to Saddam Azlan Salim.

-Petersen was regarded in office as a political moderate, and broke with his party on several issues.
+Petersen was regarded in office as a political moderate and broke with his party on several issues during the governorship of Republican Glenn Youngkin.

 Early life

 Petersen graduated from Fairfax High School in 1986.
 He received a B.A. degree from Williams College in 1990 and a J.D. from the University of Virginia School of Law in 1994, when he began practicing law.
 He is currently a partner with the law firm of Chap Petersen & Associates, PLC.

 Petersen's wife Sharon Kim (born September 10, 1970, Daegu, South Korea), is a practicing attorney; the couple have four children.